 E6.
-DIFFERENTIATES INSTRUCTION AND PROVIDES APPROPRIATE ACCOMMODATIONS TO MEET THE NEEDS OF DI- LEARNERS.
-E6.
 DIFFERENTIATES INSTRUCTION AND PROVIDES APPROPRIATE ACCOMMODATIONS TO MEET THE NEEDS OF DIVERSE LEARNERS.
-DN provides undifferentiated instruction for students.
+InTASC 2a, 2b, 8h, 8p DN provides undifferentiated instruction for students.
 DE attempts to accommodate student learning needs but with mixed success.
 ME differentiates and scaffolds instruction to accommodate most students' learning needs.
-EE successfully reaches all students by skillfully differentiating and scaffolding, using enrichment and remedial activities.
+EE successfully reaches all students by skillfully differentiating and scaffolding, using activities appropriate for a range of learners.